seathasky/FF14-MAC_ModSupport/manual-install.md

 Running the game:
 ------------------------------------------------------------------------------------------------------------

-Run the game from the c: drive manually (Users/USERNAME/Library/Application Support/Crossover/Bottles/YOURBOTTLENAME/drive_c/Program86/SquareEnix/FF14/Boot/ffxivboot64.exe) OR
+<h6>Run the game from the c: drive manually (Users/USERNAME/Library/Application Support/Crossover/Bottles/YOURBOTTLENAME/drive_c/Program86/SquareEnix/FF14/Boot/ffxivboot64.exe) <br> <br>

+  OR

-You can make a command inside your bottle by finding the ffxivboot64.exe so you can drag it to your dock.
+You can make a command inside your bottle by finding the ffxivboot64.exe so you can drag it to your dock.<br><br>

-If you installed XIVLauncher from step 7, you can run XIVLauncher.exe in your bottle and skip most of the installation steps.
+If you installed XIVLauncher, you can run XIVLauncher.exe in your bottle and skip most of the installation steps. <br><br>

-This concludes setup guide for minimal install of FF14 in CX21.
-Continue below for mod support.</h6>
+This concludes the manual setup guide for minimal install of FF14 in CX21.
+Refer to the main page for mod support.</h6>